namshi/namshi.github.com/source/_posts/2018-08-16-improve-our-exchange-process.md

 {% img center /images/posts/exchange-size.JPG %}

-This approach seemed pretty dated as our customers suffered because of the extended time frame of the whole process, during which the size they wanted instead could have ran out, but also because during this time, the price of the product may have fluctuated.
+This approach seemed pretty dated as our customers suffered because of the extended time frame of the whole process, during which the size they wanted instead could have ran out of stock, but also because during this time, the price of the product may have fluctuated.
 This might result in them having to pay a higher price.

 ##So… We added exchanges!